jjhegedus/engine-docs/source/upgrade-optics.md

 ## Run in localhost to test

-Start the server in your localhost development environment.
+1. Start the server in your localhost development environment.

-Run your GraphQL queries and check that they provide the results you expect.
+2. Run your GraphQL queries and check that they provide the results you expect.

-Check that they show up in your service report on engine.apollographql.com (http://engine.apollographql.com/).
+3. Check that they show up in your service report in the [Engine UI](http://engine.apollographql.com/).

 ## Deploy to staging and production